go-spatial/tegola/README.md

 - `noAzblobCache` - turn off the Azure Blob cache back end.
 - `noS3Cache` - turn off the AWS S3 cache back end.
 - `noRedisCache` - turn off the Redis cache back end.
+- `noMBTilesCache` - turn off the MBTiles cache back end.
+Note, MBTilesCache uses CGO and will be turned off if the environment variable `CGO_ENABLED=0` is set prior to building.
 - `noPostgisProvider` - turn off the PostGIS data provider.
 - `noGpkgProvider` - turn off the GeoPackage data provider.
 Note, GeoPackage uses CGO and will be turned off if the environment variable `CGO_ENABLED=0` is set prior to building.
 - `noViewer` - turn off the built in viewer.